samuelsilvadev/samuelsilvadev/README.md

 <div align="center">

+### Yo, I'm Samuel 👋

-### Yo 🤘 I'm Samuel, a Frontend developer who loves put boxes on screens, passionate about web standards and on how to improve websites.
+> I'm a Frontend developer who loves to transform designs into code and mess around with it on multiple screens, browsers.. you probably know the drill.
+I'm really passionate about web standards and associated technologies, besides that I love to play with data structures, algorithms and a bit of networking.

 <br>